lorenzkleiter/RFD3-MotifBench/README.md

 - **Hardware:** a mix of NVIDIA RTX 5090 (14 of the 30 per-problem generation jobs, roughly 3.53 GPU-hours) and NVIDIA RTX PRO 6000 Blackwell Server Edition (16 of the 30 jobs, roughly 6.62 GPU-hours), on a university cluster.
-Each per-problem job used 1 GPU, 4 CPU cores, and 16 GB RAM.
+Each per-problem job used 1 MIG partition, 4 CPU cores, and 16 GB RAM.

-Self-consistency evaluation compute (ProteinMPNN, ESMFold, Foldseek) is separate and isn't included in the numbers above.

 ## Data availability